Skip to main content

 Working the Polls

-Across the country, there is a call for college students to assist on Election Day.
-Traditionally, many poll workers are retirees and may not be able to assist due to the COVID-19 pandemic.
-City of St. Louis residents may apply to become an Election Judge to check in and assist voters on election day.
+City of St. Louis residents may apply to become an election judge to check in and assist voters on election day.
 There are also opportunities for non-partisan poll workers to set up and maintain all the technical aspects of the polling place machines.
-This brochure provides information about poll work in the City of St. Louis.

-The Center for Service and Community Engagement has a committed team of staff and students who are prepared to help you register, develop voting plans, find a notary, and answer questions about absentee voting and polling places.
-Contact Leah Sweetman at leah.sweetman@slu.edu for assistance.
+The Center for Social Action has a committed team of staff and students who are prepared to help you register, develop voting plans, find a notary, and answer questions about absentee voting and polling places.
+Stay up to date by visiting the Center for Social Action's voter information page or following @slu_csa on Instagram.
+You can contact Leah Sweetman with any further questions at leah.sweetman@slu.edu.